annielcook/ac215-engai/README.md

 - chmod a+x docker-shell.sh
 - ./docker-shell.sh

+**Tensorizing**
+Given that our dataset had 1000s of images we decided to tensorize the data and store it in GCP.
+Tensorizing the data involved downloading all of the resized data and then serializing it.
+To serialize the image data we used the raw image bytes, height, width, channel and label and then serialized it using the tf.train.Example call.
+We then stored each of these tensorized records back to GCP in the same directory structure as the resized data directory structure.

 **Notebooks**

 This folder contains code that is not part of container - for e.g: EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.
 We added the following files:
  - ExploratoryDataAnalysis.ipynb -- used to explore our datasets, understand the labels involved, and the count of samples for each label.